 Wrinkling, sagging and sun damaged skin are all natural signs of aging which inevitably begin to show on our skin with time.
 As we age, our skin is exposed to environmental pollutants and the sun’s ultraviolet rays.
 The skin cells gradually lose their ability to produce hyaluronic acid.
 The skin tissue becomes dehydrated and the collagen and elastin fibers lose their structure, resulting in a loss of skin volume and the formation of the facial wrinkles folds that are common characteristics of aged skin.
 Fortunately, there are non-surgical options available to help you counteract these effects and can fill the gap between skin care products and a full-fledged surgical procedure.
 Neurotoxins (such as Botox® and Dysport®) and injectable dermal fillers are two options that can work in combination or separately to improve the appearance of lines, wrinkles, creases and sunken facial areas.
 Injectable dermal fillers can also be used to augment facial structures, such as cheeks or lips, to give a fuller, more youthful appearance.
-Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., offers dermal fillers and injectables to men and women who live in and around Indianapolis, IN.
+Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., offers dermal fillers and injectables to men and women who live in and around Indianapolis, Indiana.

 What Are Injectable Fillers?